 Lesson Plan - Get It!

 Historians could also tell about where we lived according to what we own.
-People living in Minnesota might have snow blowers and people living in Arizona would have bags of palm tree fertilizer.
+People living in Minnesota might have snow blowers, and people in Arizona would have bags of palm tree fertilizer.

-Today, you are going to learn about Colonial America through looking at the personal property of two men who lived during that time.
+Today, you will learn about Colonial America by looking at the personal property of two men who lived during that time.

-- Go to Downloadable Resources in the right-hand sidebar and print out the Graphic Organizer - Double Bubble Map.
+Go to Downloadable Resources in the right-hand sidebar and print out the Graphic Organizer - Double Bubble Map.

-- In the two larger circles, fill in the words, "Life in Colonial America" and "Life Today."
+- In the two larger circles, fill in the words "Life in Colonial America" and "Life Today."

 - In the circles connected to "Life in Colonial America," write three things that are different from life today, and do the opposite for the last three circles that are connected to "Life Today."

-When your bubbles are full, continue on to the Got It? section to categorize colonial items in preparation for learning about the owners!
+When your bubbles are full, continue to the Got It? section to categorize colonial items in preparation for learning about the owners!